samrushing/hpack/README.md

 Status
 ------

-Decoder works.
-Encoder works, but does not yet make use of the DynamicTable.
-This code is being tested with shrapnel's h2 server (which is currently in the 's2n' branch).
+Decoder and encoder work.
+The encoder makes use of the dynamic table, but is not incredibly sophisticated.
+The encoder could detect usage patterns in headers - e.g., a header like 'Date' that changes its value often might flood the dynamic table - this could probably be detected and avoided.

+There are some requirements around the 'cookie' header I haven't looked at yet.

 Purpose
 -------